darinz/Statistics/Python/13_two_sample_tests.md

 **For each exercise:**
 - Start with small datasets to verify your approach
 - Use the functions developed in this chapter
-- Check your results with built-in R functions
+- Check your results with built-in Python functions
 - Consider multiple approaches to the same problem

 **Common Mistakes to Avoid:**